Standards for disclosure of Bayer clinical trial information

 Trial Result Summaries of Bayer’s sponsored clinical trials in drug development phases II, III and IV are provided in the Bayer Trial Finder application, if such trials have been conducted on Bayer’s drugs approved for marketing and commercially available.

-Bayer posts results of interventional clinical drug trials in this scope that have been completed after July 01, 2005.
+Bayer posts results of interventional clinical drug trials in this scope that have been completed after July 01, 2005, this includes results disclosure for terminated trials.
 Additionally, results of phase I trials in patients which started after January 01, 2010 are published.

 Results summaries of observational studies registered by Bayer are provided in the Bayer Trial Finder application.